Walter Reder

 Sources

-The main sources for reconstructing Walter Reder’s military career and biography until 1945 are the personnel files kept in the German Federal Archives, Berlin (R 9361-III/159357, R 9361-III/549431).
+The main sources for reconstructing Walter Reder’s military career and biography until 1945 are the personnel files kept in the Bundesarchiv in Berlin (German Federal Archives in Berlin) (R 9361-III/159357, R 9361-III/549431).
 The Italian court files are kept in the archive of the Rome military court.
 All the important events tied to the Reder trial, incarceration, release, return to Austria, and death were reported on extensively in the press.
-While Reder’s biography until 1945 seems to have been sufficiently examined, a close reconstruction of his long imprisonment is still largely needed, as is an examination of the prolonged negotiations between Austria, Italy, Germany, and the Vatican concerning his release.
+While Reder’s biography until 1945 seems to have been sufficiently examined, a close reconstruction of his long imprisonment is still needed, as is an examination of the prolonged negotiations between Austria, Italy, Germany, and the Vatican concerning his release.

 Literature